Fall 2015 Enrollment

 College Outdoors, founded in 1979, recently ranked among the country’s top 10 programs at colleges and universities of all sizes for the variety of trips available.
 The program is so popular and its offerings so rich and diverse that 9 out of 10 students take at least one College Outdoors trip.
 And with millions of acres of natural wonders, the Pacific Northwest abounds with opportunities to explore.

 The skills learned at Lewis & Clark—critical and creative thinking, analytical reasoning, global literacy, and the ability to collaborate across specialties—allow the school’s alumni to pursue diverse careers paths.
-With a Lewis & Clark education, you will be prepared to create your future.
+With a Lewis & Clark education, students are prepared to create their own future.

 TUITION AND COSTS